sebw/blog.wains.be/content/posts/2026/2026-06-26-Ansible-Automation-Platform-Dynamic-Surveys.md

 I'm not part of Red Hat software engineering but I believe we're looking a little too much into the Github request.

-I hear argumentations how to make AAP/AWX talk to ANY API and return properly structured values something very challenging to implement.
+I hear argumentations how to make AAP/AWX talk to ANY API and return properly structured data something very challenging to implement.

 But why should we go there in the first place?
 Rundeck approach is the most sensible tradeoff.
-Point Rundeck to a remote URL, expect URL to return a properly structured JSON.
+You point Rundeck to a remote URL, you expect the URL to return a properly structured JSON.
 Basta.

-If you have APIs that do not talk JSON the way Rundeck wants, you need to develop something in between.
-It shouldn't be the job of Rundeck or AWX or AAP to manipulate the data.
+If your API doesn't return a JSON in the structured way Rundeck needs, you need to manipulate the data in between.
+I've done exactly that with some PHP back in the days, facing Artifactory.
+It shouldn't be the job of Rundeck, AWX or AAP to perform data manipulation and parsing.

 ## "Almost dynamic" surveys